Equation of state of the running vacuum: EoS of the running vacuum in the FLRW regime

 thus recovering the approximate result first advanced in \cite{CristianJoan2022}.
 Here, however, we have generalized this result into the more complete formula \eqref{eq:EoSChameleon} for the full FLRW regime (cf. Appendix \ref{sec:AppendixA}).

 The above EoS formulas depend on the crucial coefficient $\nueff$, which we have computed in QFT but it must ultimately be fitted to the cosmological data\,\cite{EPL2021,RVMphenoOlder1,RVMphenoOlder2,AdriaJoan2018,CosmoTeam2022}.
 These analyses show that $\nueff\sim 10^{-2}-10^{-3}$ and that $\nueff>0$ is the preferred sign.
-From the foregoing considerations, we find that the quantum vacuum never has the exact EoS $\wv=-1$ during the FLRW stage, not even at $z=0$, where